Scarabaeus1031/NEXAH/navigator.md

 # NEXAH Framework Navigator
-Version 0.5 – Engine Core Stabilized + Fixpoint Structure
+Version 0.6 – Engine Core Stabilized + Worklist Fixpoints + Monotone Layer

 This document provides a structural overview of the NEXAH repository.
 It defines the current implementation state, conceptual architecture, quality status, and development roadmap.